European foulbrood infected larvae showing twisted discoloured brood in open cells

 Important: If you suspect European foulbrood, stop moving bees, brood frames, supers or equipment from the apiary and contact the National Bee Unit or your local bee inspector.

-This guide explains the main EFB signs, how it differs from American foulbrood, how it spreads and what UK beekeepers should do next.
+This educational guide explains the main possible EFB signs, how it may differ from American foulbrood, how it can spread and when UK beekeepers should seek official advice.

 Key signs of European foulbrood

-European foulbrood often causes the brood nest to look patchy or uneven rather than forming a solid area of healthy brood.
+European foulbrood can cause the brood nest to look patchy or uneven rather than forming a solid area of healthy brood.
 Infected larvae may appear twisted or unnaturally positioned within the cell, and can start turning yellowish, brown or melted-looking as the disease progresses.

 Unlike American foulbrood, EFB usually affects larvae before the cells are sealed.
 Some uncapped larvae may look collapsed, slumped or abnormal, and in some colonies a sour or unpleasant smell may also be noticeable.